Lilly-27/Loteria-Memory-Game/README.md

 As a player, I want my game to accumulate points with each match.

-As a player, I want to know how many moves I made.

 As a player, I want my game to recognize when I did not make a match.

 As a player, I want to be informed of how much time I have left.